Master of Urban Planning (M.U.P.)

 Requirements

 Most M.U.P. classes are offered annually.
 Some are offered every other year.
-A list of our M.U.P classes shows when each is offered.
 Classes generally meet once a week in the evenings or on Saturday mornings to permit working students to pursue their degrees.
-Elective classes outside of the department may meet during daytime hours or more than once a week.
 Two to three M.U.P. classes are offered each spring-summer semester, permitting students to complete the degree in a timely manner.
+See curriculum for information.

 Career insights